symfony/symfony-docs/book/page_creation.rst

 .. note::

-   While we'll cover the basics here, an entire guide is devoted to the topic of :doc:`/book/bundles`.
+   While we'll cover the basics here, an entire chapter is devoted to the topic of :doc:`/book/bundles`.

 A bundle is simply a structured set of files within a directory that